New Guinea campaign: Attempt on Port Moresby

 Operation Mo was the designation given by the Japanese to their initial plan to take possession of Port Moresby.
 Their operation plan decreed a five-pronged attack: one task force to establish a seaplane base at Tulagi in the lower Solomons, one to establish a seaplane base in the Louisiade Archipelago off the eastern tip of New Guinea, one of transports to land troops near Port Moresby, one with a light carrier to cover the landing, and one with two fleet carriers to sink the Allied forces sent in response.
 In the resulting 4–8 May 1942 Battle of the Coral Sea, the Allies suffered higher losses in ships but achieved a crucial strategic victory by turning the Japanese landing force back, thereby removing the threat to Port Moresby, at least for the time being.

 After this failure, the Japanese decided on a longer term, two-pronged assault for their next attempt on Port Moresby.
 Forward positions would first be established at Milne Bay, located in the forked eastern end of the Papuan peninsula, and at Buna, a village on the northeast coast of Papua about halfway between Huon Gulf and Milne Bay.
 Simultaneous operations from these two locations, one amphibious and one overland, would converge on the target city.

+Creation of New Guinea Force

+General Headquarters South West Pacific Area Operational Instruction No.7 of 25 May 1942 issued by General MacArthur placed all Australian and US Army, Air Force and Navy Forces in the Port Moresby Area under the control of New Guinea Force.
+In July 1942, this new unit was placed under the command of Lieutenant General Sydney Rowell who thereafter directed the defense of Port Morseby and the containment of the Japanese offensive along the Kokoda Trail.
+However, after incurring MacArthur's disapproval through his successive retreats along the Trail, Rowell and his New Guinea Force were placed under the direct supervision of the AMF Commander-in-Chief, Sir Thomas Blamey, in September.
+By October 1942, Blamey had relieved Rowell of his command and replaced him with Lieutenant General Edmund Herring who subsequently oversaw Allied land operations in New Guinea until August 1943.